 Summary: To spot a muscle asymmetry, measure your flexed limbs on your right and left side and compare the measurements.
 To spot a muscle disproportion, take pictures of your body from different angles and see if there are any parts that seem too large or small compared to others.

-The first step to preventing muscle imbalances is following a workout program that’s built on compound exercises, and that trains your entire body evenly.
+The first step to preventing muscle imbalances is following a workout program that’s built on compound exercises that train your entire body evenly.

-For example, if you want to train your legs, you can do something like leg extensions, which work your quads, or you can squat, which works all of the muscles in your legs, and engages just about every other muscle in your body, too.
+For instance, if you want to train your legs, you can do something like the leg extension, which works only your quads, or you can squat, which works all the muscles in your legs and engages just about every other muscle in your body too.

-The same goes for every major muscle group in your body.
+The same goes for every major muscle group.

 Unfortunately, that doesn’t mean you won’t develop muscle imbalances, though.